-The "Socialization" Service is outlined as follows on the Dog Adventures Northwest website:
+The "City Adventure" Service is outlined as follows on the Dog Adventures Northwest website:

 - Pick-up and Drop-off

-- One hour of systematic desensitization and classical conditioning with a licensed, bonded, and insured rewards-based dog trainer
+- One full hour of active off-leash play at a local dog park with a licensed, bonded, and insured rewards-based dog trainer

 - Midday meal and/or meds if desired

-- A ratio of one dog to one trainer
+- A ratio of four or fewer dogs to one trainer

 - Ridiculous amounts of fun